Assembling the Genome

 Figure 1.
 The top picture is a full dovetail alignment.
 This is the type of join expect between two sequences that will be used to construct a contig sequence.
 Below that is a half-dovetail alignment.
 In this case, the end of one of the sequences does not align.
 This can be used to build a contig, but may indicate that the two sequences do not actually represent adjacent loci, but rather overlap in a repetitive sequence.
 The third picture shows an alignment where one clone is contained within another.
 This typically happens because one clone has an assembly problem that the smaller clone is correcting.
 The last picture shows a Short/Blunt alignment.
 These types of alignments must always have external support and be certified by a curator.

-Sequences (also known as components) which are adjacent on the TPF are expected to have a specific type of sequence alignment known as a full dovetail (Figure 1).
 A program call 'find_overlaps' assesses all adjacent component sequences to determine if they have an appropriate overlap.
 If an alignment can be identified, it is evaluated to ensure it meets our criteria for joining two sequences in a contig.
 We use this evaluation to prioritize overlaps that need further investigation.
 Alignments can fall into the following categories:

-- Excellent alignment, meets all defined criteria.
+- Green: Excellent alignment, meets all defined criteria.

-- Minor alignment problem.
+- Yellow: Minor alignment problem.

-- Serious alignment problem requiring review.
+- Red: Serious alignment problem requiring review.

-- An alignment certificate providing external evidence for accepting the join has been submitted, but not approved.
+- Black: An alignment certificate providing external evidence for accepting the join has been submitted, but not approved.

 The criteria for binning the overlaps is organism-specific and can evolve over time.
 The criteria are readily available on our Overlap View pages (see below).
 Overlaps that fall into the red category can be resolved in multiple ways.
 In a small number of cases, our automatic procedure will fail to find the correct overlap.
 In these cases, the curator may produce the alignment using other software and then load this alignment to the database.
 In other cases, the alignment may be poor but the reasons for the poor alignment are well understood and there is additional, external evidence that the two clones should be joined to build a contig sequence.
 In these cases, the curator may submit a certificate validating the join.
 The external evidence for certification must be provided in the certificate.
 Certificates are then approved by a separate member of the consortium.
 Certificate information is available through over Overlap View page (see below).